oracle-samples/weblogic-examples/tutorials/migrate/spring-framework-petclinic-15.1.1/README.md

 Oracle provides OpenRewrite recipes to help you upgrade your applications to new WebLogic and Java versions, and to Jakarta EE.
 This tutorial demonstrates how to use the recipes to upgrade a sample application to run on WebLogic Server 15.1.1 with JDK 21 and Jakarta EE 9.1.

-## Spring Framework PetClinic Example
+## Spring Framework PetClinic example

-We'll step through this tutorial using the Spring Framework PetClinic example that is available on this GitHub repo: [`spring-framework-petclinic-12.2.1.4` sample](../../../samples/spring-framework-petclinic-12.2.1.4/).
-This is a fork of the approved [fork](https://github.com/spring-petclinic/spring-framework-petclinic/tree/5.3.x) from Spring Team, a Petclinic version with a plain old Spring Framework 5.3.x configuration and with a 3-layer architecture (i.e. presentation --> service --> repository) and was modified to run on WebLogic 12.2.1.4.
+We'll step through this tutorial using the Spring Framework Pet Clinic example that is available in this GitHub repo: [`spring-framework-petclinic-12.2.1.4` sample](../../../samples/spring-framework-petclinic-12.2.1.4/).
+This is a fork of the approved [fork](https://github.com/spring-petclinic/spring-framework-petclinic/tree/5.3.x) from the Spring Team, a PetClinic version with a plain old Spring Framework 5.3.x configuration and with a 3-layer architecture (i.e. presentation --> service --> repository) and was modified to run on WebLogic 12.2.1.4.
 We will run the `rewrite-weblogic` recipes locally, so we'll need a copy of the code locally, too.

 ![Spring Framework PetClinic](https://cloud.githubusercontent.com/assets/838318/19727082/2aee6d6c-9b8e-11e6-81fe-e889a5ddfded.png)